So I’ve decided upon Knee Arthroplasty – Knee replacement surgery

 I wanted to list the history of the traumas and experiences with my knee that got me to the place I am now.
 I feel this reviewing is important.
 It allowed me to process the past traumas and recognize how I got here.

 Getting myself in the best shape before the surgery just made sense.
 Starting off from the healthiest place possible gives me the best chance of getting through with minimal problems and the fastest recovery.
 One wouldn’t run a marathon if one was not prepared.
 Surgery is the same.
 You are asking you body to do some serious healing.
-You will be asking your body to do major repair and fight off infection with ease.
+You will be asking your body to do major repair and fight off infection.
 Give it the tools to do it right.

 Most hospitals and surgical centers have a “joint camp” or other pre surgery group meeting to explain what to do and what to expect with the surgery, and all the practical matters that need to be taken care of at home before and after the surgery.
 This is a great start, but I believe that this is just the starting point.
 There is much more you can do.

-In addition to the basic knowledge that the hospital provided about the surgery.
 I did some more research on my own.
-Below is a list of guides and modalities that I used before and after surgery.
+Below is a list of guides and modalities that I took advantage of before and after surgery.